bloomberg/blazingmq/docs/features/security.md

    name (e.g. `"BASIC"`) and credential data (mechanism-specific binary payload).

-2. The broker looks up the **authenticator plugin** registered for that mechanism and calls its `authenticate()` method in the authentication thread pool.
+2. The broker looks up the **authenticator** registered for that mechanism and calls its `authenticate()` method in the authentication thread pool.

-3. The plugin returns an **`AuthenticationResult`** with a human-readable `principal` and an optional `lifetimeMs`.
+3. The authenticator returns an **`AuthenticationResult`** with a human-readable `principal` and an optional `lifetimeMs`.

 4. The broker sends an **`AuthenticationResponse`** back to the client.
 On success, session negotiation proceeds.
 On failure, the broker closes the connection (see [Failure Handling](#failure-handling) below).

-5. If `lifetimeMs` is present, the client SDK schedules reauthentication at **90 % of the lifetime** so authentication is renewed before expiry.
+5. If `lifetimeMs` is present, the client SDK schedules reauthentication before the lifetime duration expires.

 Clients that do not support authentication, or are not configured to authenticate, are handled by the **anonymous credential** policy (see